Azerbaijan: Science and technology

-In the 21st century a number of prominent Azerbaijani geodynamics and geotectonics scientists, inspired by the fundamental works of Elchin Khalilov and others, designed hundreds of earthquake prediction stations and earthquake-resistant buildings that now constitute the bulk of The Republican Center of Seismic Service.
+In the 21st century several prominent Azerbaijani geodynamics and geotectonics scientists, inspired by the fundamental works of Elchin Khalilov and others, designed hundreds of earthquake prediction stations and earthquake-resistant buildings that now constitute the bulk of The Republican Center of Seismic Service.
 The Azerbaijan National Aerospace Agency launched its first satellite AzerSat 1 into orbit on 7 February 2013 from Guiana Space Centre in French Guiana at orbital positions 46° East.
 The satellite covers Europe and a significant part of Asia and Africa and serves the transmission of TV and radio broadcasting as well as the Internet.
 The launching of a satellite into orbit is Azerbaijan's first step in realizing its goal of becoming a nation with its own space industry, capable of successfully implementing more projects in the future.

 Demographics

-As of March 2022, 52.9% of Azerbaijan's total population of 10,164,464 is urban, with the remaining 47.1% being rural.
-In January 2019, the 50.1% of the total population was female.
+As of March 2022, 52.9% of the population of 10,164,464 is urban, with the remaining 47.1% being rural.
+In January 2019, 50.1% of the total population was female.
 The sex ratio in the same year was 0.99 males per female.
 The 2011 population growth-rate was 0.85%, compared to 1.09% worldwide.
 A significant factor restricting population growth is a high level of migration.
 In 2011 Azerbaijan saw a migration of −1.14/1,000 people.

-The Azerbaijani diaspora is found in 42 countries and in turn there are many centers for ethnic minorities inside Azerbaijan, including the German cultural society "Karelhaus", Slavic cultural center, Azerbaijani-Israeli community, Kurdish cultural center, International Talysh Association, Lezgin national center "Samur", Azerbaijani-Tatar community, Crimean Tatars society, etc.
+The Azerbaijani diaspora is found in 42 countries and in turn there are many centers for ethnic minorities inside Azerbaijan, including the German cultural society "Karelhaus", Slavic cultural center, Azerbaijani-Israeli community, Kurdish cultural center, International Talysh Association, Lezgin national center "Samur", Azerbaijani-Tatar community, and Crimean Tatars society.

 In total, Azerbaijan has 78 cities, 63 city districts, and one special legal status city.
 261 urban-type settlements and 4248 villages follow these.

 Ethnicity

-The ethnic composition of the population according to the 2009 population census: 91.6% Azerbaijanis, 2.0% Lezgins, 1.4% Armenians (almost all Armenians live in the break-away region of Nagorno-Karabakh), 1.3% Russians, 1.3% Talysh, 0.6% Avars, 0.4% Turks, 0.3% Tatars, 0.3% Tats, 0.2% Ukrainians, 0.1% Tsakhurs, 0.1% Georgians, 0.1% Jews, 0.1% Kurds, other 0.2%.
+The ethnic composition of the population according to the 2019 population census: 94.8% Azerbaijanis, 1.7% Lezgins, 0.9% Talysh, 0.7% Russians, 0.5% Avars, 0.4% Turks, 0.3% Tats, 0.2% Tatars, 0.1% Ukrainians, 0.1% Tsakhurs, 0.1% Georgians, 0.1% Jews, and 0.2% others.

 Languages

-The official language is Azerbaijani, which is a Turkic language.
-Azerbaijani is spoken by approximately 92% of the population as a mother tongue.
-Russian and Armenian (only in Nagorno-Karabakh) are also spoken, and each are the mother tongue of around 1.5% of the population respectively.
-There are a dozen other minority languages spoken natively in the country.
-Avar, Budukh, Georgian, Juhuri, Khinalug, Kryts, Lezgin, Rutul, Talysh, Tat, Tsakhur, and Udi are all spoken by small minorities.
-Some of these language communities are very small and their numbers are decreasing.
-Armenian was the majority language in Nagorno-Karabakh with around 76% in 1989.
-After the first Nagorno-Karabakh war, the population is almost exclusively Armenian at around 95%.
+The official language is Azerbaijani, a Turkic language.
+Approximately 96% of the national population speak it as their mother tongue.
+Russian is still spoken in Azerbaijan.
+It is the mother tongue of 0.8% of the national population.
+In 1989, Armenian was the majority language in the region of Nagorno-Karabakh, spoken by about 76% of the regional population.
+After the first Nagorno-Karabakh war, native speakers of Armenian composed around 95% of the regional population.

+A dozen other minority languages are spoken natively, including Avar, Budukh, Georgian, Juhuri, Khinalug, Kryts, Lezgin, Rutul, Talysh, Tat, Tsakhur, and Udi.
+All these are spoken only by small minority populations, some of which are tiny and decreasing.